MicrosoftDocs/intellicode/docs/share-models.md

 If you own a library or other package and want to help your users out with IntelliCode suggestions:

-1. [Create a custom model](custom-models.md#user-associated-team-models) on a codebase that has good sample usage of your library (for example, some sample code that makes a good selection of typical calls to the library).
+1. [Create a team model](custom-models.md#user-associated-team-models) on a codebase that has good sample usage of your library (for example, some sample code that makes a good selection of typical calls to the library).

 2. [Share the link](custom-models.md#user-associated-team-models) with everyone who'll be using the library.